malowana/udacity-starbucks/README.md

 <b> 1.
 Description </b><br>
 This project is a part of Udacity course.
-The aim of this project was to analyze Purchasing decissions of Starbucks clients.
+The aim of this project was to analyze Purchasing decissions of Starbucks clients, familiarize with data.
+Moreover, final part was to create ML model, which will predict if user who receive bogo or discount offer will complete it or not in time

 In [feature_engineering.ipynb](https://github.com/malowana/udacity-starbucks/blob/main/feature%20engineering.ipynb) I familiarized with json files, created new features and joined all files to one. <br>
 In [Starbucks_analysis.ipynb](https://github.com/malowana/udacity-starbucks/blob/main/Starbucks_analysis.ipynb) I made an analysis used in the Medium article.  <br>